iammanojrathod/iammanojrathod/README.md

 </br>

-### <div align="center">I’m a Computer Engineering student , I'm a creative coder and self-proclaimed designer who specializes in front-end development.
+### <div align="left">I’m a Computer Engineering student , I'm a creative coder and self-proclaimed designer who specializes in front-end development.
 I make it my mission to translate user-focused designs into pixel-perfect websites or applications that run blazing fast.</div>

-- 🔭 I’m currently working on [Ecommerce Website](https://mstore24.netlify.app/)
+- 🔭 I’m currently working on [Mstore.
+(Ecommerce Website)](https://mstore24.netlify.app/)

-- 🌱 I’m currently learning JavaScript and React.js
+- 🌱 I’m currently learning **JavaScript and React.js**

-- ⚡ Fun fact: I use tabs over spaces
+- 👯 I’m looking to collaborate on **Open Source**

+- 📫 How to reach me **rathodmanoj247@gmail.com**

 <br/>